SalesforceLabs/ExcelUpload/README.md

 # License

-See LICENSE file in this repository
+See LICENSE file in this repository.

+This component uses the [SheetJS Community Edition library](https://github.com/SheetJS/sheetjs), which is licensed under the Apache License 2.0.
+See the LICENSE file in force-app/main/default/staticresources/sheetjs.